Fornaxian/pixeldrain_web/res/include/md/about.md

  * **Terrorism**: Videos, images or audio fragments which promote and glorify acts of terrorism.
  * **Gore**: Graphic and shocking videos or images depicting severe harm to humans (or animals).
+I will clarify that I am not strictly against shocking content, and it is also not illegal in most places.
+When a shocking video goes viral it often ends up in the wrong places and it can cause mental issues for unsuspecting viewers.
+For that reason I will remove it when it gets reported.
  * **Malware and computer viruses**: Software designed to cause harm to computer systems.

-If you have found content which falls in any of these categories on pixeldrain please report the download link to me at [abuse@pixeldrain.com](mailto:abuse@pixeldrain.com) and I will review it.
-If the content does not fit into one of the categories your e-mail will be ignored.
+If you have found content which falls in any of these categories on pixeldrain please report it _using the report button on the download page_ of the file.
+Do not send an e-mail, it will be ignored.
+When a file has received enough reports of the same type it will automatically be blocked.
+I will also manually review reported files occasionally.

+If you have found content which infringes on your copyright you can send a formal DMCA take-down request to [abuse@pixeldrain.com](mailto:abuse@pixeldrain.com) and I will review it.
+In your e-mail you need to swear under penalty of perjury that you (or your company) own exclusive rights to the claimed content.
+Please state the name of your organisation so the report can be properly categorised.

 Fornaxian Technologies cannot be held liable for any illegal or copyrighted material that's uploaded by the users of this application under the Online